rancher/image-mirror/README.md

 - `latest`: Sorts the found tags numerically and returns only the latest tag
 - `latest_entry`: Returns the last found (newest) tag only (can be used when tags are not semver/cannot be sorted numerically)

+`github-tagged-images-file` specific options:
+- `imagesFilePath`: the path to the list of images inside a GitHub git repository

 Helm specific options:

 - `imageDenylist`: An array of images that will not be added (in case the image matching finds images that shouldn't be added as the automation only accounts for adding tags to existing images, not adding new images as they need to be approved first)